-SOLIDWORKS CAM technology database, TechDBTM, is a self-populating database which contains all the information about the machine, cutting tools and the parameters used by the operator, rules of repetitive NC operations (called strategy in SOLIDWORKS CAM) for the respective machinable features.
+SOLIDWORKS CAM technology database, TechDBTM, is a self-populating database which contains all the information about the machine, cutting tools and the parameters used by the operator, and rules of repetitive NC operations (called machining strategy or strategy in SOLIDWORKS CAM) for the respective machinable features.
 This database within SOLIDWORKS CAM can be customized easily to meet the user's and the shop floor's requirements.
-This database helps the best practices at a centralized location in the tool room; thus, it eliminates the non-uniformity in practicing virtual and physical machining operations.
+This database helps keep the best practices at a centralized location in the tool room; thus, it eliminates the non-uniformity in practicing virtual and physical machining operations.

-Using a set of knowledge-based rules, SOLIDWORKS CAM analyzes the machinable features and determines the machining process plan for a design model.
+Using a set of knowledge-based rules, SOLIDWORKS CAM analyzes the machinable features and selects machining strategies to machine machinable features extracted or defined in the design model.
 In this approach, features are classified according to the number of possible tool approaching directions that can be used to machine them.
-The knowledge-based rules are applied to assure that you get desired cutting operations.
+The knowledge-based rules are applied to assure that users are provided with desired cutting operations.
 The rules that determine machining operations for a respective machinable feature can be found in Appendix B, for both milling and turning operations.